VISIT OUR ART STORE ▶

 Adjusting Textures and Color Balance

-Step back and evaluate your painting.
-If needed, add or remove water to adjust textures.
-Use a dry brush to lift excess pigment, or a damp brush to soften harsh edges.
+The artist steps back to evaluate the painting.
+If needed, they add or remove water to adjust textures—lifting excess pigment with a dry brush or softening harsh edges with a damp one.

 Adjusting Textures and Color Balance.